em3ndez/tiny-web-server/README.md

 - **Secure Communication**: Supports WebSocket handshake and message framing for secure data exchange.
 - **Integration with HTTP Server**: Seamlessly integrate WebSocket functionality with the HTTP server for a unified application architecture.

-This technology is ideal for building lightweight web applications and services that require both HTTP and WebSocket capabilities in a single, easy-to-manage source file.
+These two together are ideal for building lightweight web applications and services that require both HTTP and WebSocket capabilities.
+TinyWeb.SocketServer can be run separately.

 ## Rationale

+I wanted to make something that:

-1. The primary rationale for developing this technology was to leverage nested `path()` functions to group endpoints together.
+1. Had nested `path( .. )` lambda functions to group endpoints together.
 This approach allows for a clean and intuitive way to define complex routing structures within the server.
 By nesting `path()` functions, developers can easily manage and organize routes, making the codebase more maintainable and scalable.
-2. The secondary rationale was to get it all in one script and have not dependencies
+2. Could maybe be in one source file and have no dependencies at all
+3. Does not log, and has not picked a logging framework, but laves that open as an implementation detail.
+I wrote much of https://cwiki.apache.org/confluence/display/avalon/AvalonNoLogging back in 2003 or so.

 # Build and Test